 Montemurro.
 The town fits the form of the mesa on which it sits, above the Lago del Pertusillo and Val d’Agri.
 It is noted for its goat cheese production, a centuries’ old tradition.
 The monastery dedicated to Sant’Antonio da Padova has a baroque facade and a frescoed cloister, while its attached church holds lovely statuary.
 Montemurro is best known for its hometown poet who became one of Italy’s best known writers and art critics, Leonardo Sinisgalli.
 He was known as the “engineer poet” whose writings were often on ancestral themes and countryside life.
 A foundation hosts cultural and literary events and publications here in Montemurro.

-Some surnames from Montemurro: Lobosco, Liuzzi, Angerami, Robilotta, Rotundo, Santomartino.
+Surnames from Montemurro: Lobosco, Liuzzi, Angerami, Robilotta, Rotundo, Santomartino.

 Muro Lucano.
 A cascade of pastel houses makes a pretty impression for Muro Lucano on its hillside.
 You’d never know from the attractive atmosphere that this tranquil spot was once a fierce battlefield between Hannibal and the Roman troops in the Second Punic War, or that Queen Giovanna I was assassinated here by mercenaries sent by her cousin Carlo III.
 The queen is celebrated today with a festival and Palio.
 Muro Lucano has a nice archeology museum, and lunar-like canyons called vuculi that are favored by spelunkers and climbers.
 Muro was the birthplace of St. Gerardo di Maiella, who is co-patron saint of the region of Basilicata (an honor shared with the Madonna Nera of Viggiano).

-Some common surnames from Muro Lucano: Cerone, Pacella, Nardiello, Zaccardo, Perillo, Ferracane, Tummillo.
+Surnames from Muro Lucano: Cerone, Pacella, Nardiello, Zaccardo, Perillo, Ferracane, Tummillo.